kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

 ![build-settings](/images/docs/devops-user-guide/using-devops/pipeline-settings/build-settings.png)

 **Discard old builds** determines when the build records under the branch will be discarded.
-The build record includes the console output, archive artifacts, and other metadata related to a particular build.
-Keeping less builds saves disk space used by Jenkins.
+The build record includes the console output, archived artifacts, and other metadata related to a particular build.
+Keeping fewer builds saves disk space used by Jenkins.
 KubeSphere provides two options to determine when old builds are discarded:

 - **Days to keep build**.
 The build will be discarded after a certain number of days.